justquan/Flappy-Penguin/README.md

 # Flappy-Penguin

+### APCS Java Game Project

 Navigate through icebergs, avoid polar bears, obtain fish powerups, and collect coins to increase your score.

-Background song is 'Death of a Cyborg' by Power Glove.
-To be changed.
+Background music: 'Death of a Cyborg' by Power Glove

-There are still bugs with collissions, since there is whitespace in some of the images used that 'collides' with other objects first.
+There are still bugs with collissions, since there is whitespace in some of the images used that 'collide' with other objects first.